Skip to main content

 Extract host, service, duration, and status:

-lynxdb query 'search "duration"
+lynxdb query 'from main "duration"

-| rex field=_raw "host=(?P<host>\S+) service=(?P<service>\S+) duration=(?P<duration>\d+)ms status=(?P<status>\d+)"
+| parse regex r"host=(?P<host>\S+) service=(?P<service>\S+) duration=(?P<duration>\d+)ms status=(?P<status>\d+)"

-| table _timestamp, host, service, duration, status'
+| keep _time, host, service, duration, status'

 Named capture group syntax

-REX uses Go-style named capture groups: (?P<field_name>pattern).
+parse regex uses Go-style named capture groups: (?P<field_name>pattern).

 PatternMatches